 Keep Batteries Out of Appliances

-If you’re not currently using a battery-operated item, it’s a good idea to not keep the batteries inside them.
-Your batteries will likely last much longer if you take them out and keep them stored in a separate location.
+If you’re not currently using a battery-operated item, it’s a good idea not to keep the batteries inside them.
+Your batteries will likely last much longer if you take them out and store them in a separate location.

 This is good for both your batteries and the items, as well.
-If the batteries happened to corrode or leak while inside the items, the items could be damaged, in some cases, permanently.
+If the batteries corrode or leak while inside the items, the items could be damaged, in some cases, permanently.

 Control Storage Temperatures

 The temperature at which you store your batteries matters.
 You want to make sure to avoid both extreme heat and extreme cold.
-Many people think that it’s a good idea to put batteries in the refrigerator or freezer, but condensation from the refrigerator can damage the battery, along with the frigid environment.
+Many people think it’s a good idea to put batteries in the refrigerator or freezer, but condensation from the refrigerator can damage the battery and the frigid environment.

-You should be putting batteries in a place that is dark, cool, and dry.
+It would be best to put batteries in a dark, cool, and dry place.
 If you have to put them in a storage unit, you should make sure it is a climate-controlled facility.

 Keep Them in Packages

 When batteries come into contact with other metal objects, they are at higher risk of rupturing or leaking.
 To prevent this occurrence, it’s a good idea to store them in their original packaging.
 In this package, they will be protected from any outside agents.

 If you’ve already thrown the package away or otherwise don’t have the option to keep it, try these storage alternatives: